{{ summaryHeading }}

 Whole-floor replacement

-Square-edge patch with blocking
+Square-edge kitchen patch

 FAQ:

-Do fastener counts replace a fastening schedule?
+Do the screw or nail counts replace the fastening schedule?

 Glossary: